SShadowS/tree-sitter-al/developer/properties/devenv-abouttitleml-property.md

 ## Remarks

+The AboutTitleML property can be used in conjunction with the AL property, which allows for aliasing of various elements in AL, including tables, fields, keys, and procedures.
+The AL property is particularly useful when working with multilingual applications.

-For more information, see the [AboutTitle Property](devenv-abouttitle-property.md).
+For more information about the AboutTitleML property, see the [AboutTitle Property](devenv-abouttitle-property.md).

+For more information about the AL property and its usage for aliasing, refer to the AL Language documentation.

 [!INCLUDE[aboutTeachingTips](../includes/include-about-teaching-tips.md)]